AriesApp/open-api-doc/README.md

 ## Introduction

-WaiverForever is a leading edge electronic waiver system, streamline your business is our first priorities. so we take it seriously to steadily openning our APIs for third party developers and power users.
+WaiverForever is a leading edge electronic waiver system, streamline your business is our first priority. so we take it seriously to steadily opening our APIs for third-party developers and power users.

-By integrating our APIs with existing services or creating them from scratch, users should be able to improve or automate new workflows which couldn't done before.
+By integrating our APIs with existing services or creating them from scratch, users should be able to improve or automate new workflows which couldn't do before.

-For demonstration, we have built a [Zapier](https://zapier.com) app based upon the same APIs.
-And this is only the first step, please stay stuned for more updates.
+For demonstration, we have built a [Zapier](https://zapier.com) app based on the same APIs.
+And this is only the first step, please stay tuned for more updates.

 ### Terminologies

 Let's explain some frequently-used terms on WaiverForever.

-**Template** is similar to *class* in object-oriented languages, just like a blank form.
+**Template** is similar to a *class* in object-oriented languages, just like a blank form.
 Each template in WaiverForever has a unique identifier and multiple versions.
 Each time after you edit and save, a new template version will be created.
 In general, we always return the latest version.

-**Wavier** is similar to *instance* in object-oriented languages, just like a filled form.
-Each time after user sign and submit / upload, a new waiver will be created and saved.
+**Wavier** is similar to an *instance* in object-oriented languages, just like a filled form.
+Each time after user sign and submit/upload, a new waiver will be created and saved.

 ## Workflow